Frequently Asked Questions

 You will be met at the SARC by a Crisis Worker who will make you welcome and explain the procedures to you.
 The Crisis Worker will consider using an ‘Early Evidence Kit’ if appropriate.
 This allows us to secure forensic evidence that might be lost if you had something to eat or drink, wanted to brush your teeth or needed to use the toilet before a medical examination takes place.
 If you decide to have a medical examination this will be conducted by a trained clinician and the Crisis worker will be in the room with you and will help the medical practitioner to label and package any samples so that they can be analysed at a laboratory later for evidence of the offender.
 If the police are not involved you can decide whether you want the SARC to store any samples in case you change your mind.
 In some circumstances you may also agree to some samples being submitted for analysis anonymously.
 The medical professional will also assess whether you need emergency contraception or treatment against the risk of infection.
 The Crisis Worker, together with any other professional involved and after discussion with you will consider what other welfare, health or protection needs you may have and will start to work with you to ensure that appropriate referrals are made to agencies that can help.
 Before you leave the SARC we will ensure that any follow-up treatment you need is planned and arranged and that you can see an Independent Sexual Violence Advisor (ISVA) to help you through the aftermath of the attack.

 - Each case is different.
-We will aim to have a Crisis Worker at the SARC within 30 minutes of a call out of hours and within 1 hour for a forensic practitioner.
-A medical examination can take anything between one and two hours.
+We will aim to have a Crisis Worker and Examiner at the SARC within 60 minutes of a call.
+A medical examination can take anything between two and four hours.
 Depending on your wishes and the circumstances you may agree to be interviewed by the police in facilities provided at the SARC or you may wait in the comfortable post-examination room whilst we arrange transport home for you or some other service.

 - We will have worked with you to assess your ongoing needs and began to arrange appointments before you leave.
 It may be that you need some further treatment regarding your sexual health, counselling, help with your housing or the support of an ISVA.
 Whatever you need we will do our best to support you in getting it.